Climate Change and Urban Heat:

 Professor Peter Marcotullio

 Moderated by Joel Cohen, Professor of Earth and Environmental Sciences

 Columbia University, Fayerweather Hall, Room 411

 The Committee on Global Thought (CGT) Lunchtime Seminars are a forum for Columbia University faculty and visiting scholars to present current research characterizing and assessing issues of global importance.
-No registration is required.
-Light lunch will be available.

 About the Speaker

 Peter J. Marcotullio is Professor of Geography, Hunter College, CUNY, Director of the CUNY Institute for Sustainable Cities (CISC), Associate of the CUNY Advanced Science Research Center and faculty member in the Earth and Environmental Sciences Program at the CUNY Graduate Center.
 He is also Adjunct Professor of Urban Planning at Columbia University, Graduate School of Architecture Planning and Preservation (GSAPP).